abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 One function of police is to turn up the volume on victims so the other organs of public policy can react.

 That's necessary because the owner for data about crimes and evidence is law enforcement.
-They decide what reports are credible, what bubbles up to databases, how information is summarized.
+They decide which reports are credible, what bubbles up to databases, how information is summarized.
 I’m not saying that’s good or bad, but they’re clearly the owners of public safety data.

 Wearables change that.